tomysaman/learning-notes/mac/mac-setup.md

   - Dropover (file/image/text holder for various quick tasks)
   - Later (save your current session such as opened apps and windows, and easily restore them later when you need to)
 - Apps (group 3):
-  - Amphetamine (makes monitor screen & mac machine always on)
-    - or install `caffeine` using homebrew
   - Hand Mirror (quickly show your camera view)
     - or you can just use `raycast`'s `open camera` command